Why enroll as a non-degree seeking student?

 - Your TOEFL scores (international applicants only)

-- For non-degree seeking students, the GRE is not required!
+- The GRE is not required!

 If you would like more information about admission requirements, please visit the admissions page.